u-blox/cellular/port/platform/stm/stm32f4/README.md

 This code was developed to run on the u-blox C030-R412M board, which includes an STM32F437VG chip, a SARA-R412M cellular module and a separate ST debug chip.
 However there is no reason why it would not work on any STM32F4 chip talking to another supported u-blox cellular module, see `cfg/cellular_cfg_module.h`.

 #Chip Resource Requirements
-One HW timer is required to provide the RTOS tick and a source of time for `cellularPortGetTickTimeMs()`: see `cellular_cfg_hw_platform_specific.h` in the `cfg` directory for which timer is used and how it is configured.
+SysTick is assumed to provide a 1 ms RTOS tick which is used as a source of time for `cellularPortGetTickTimeMs()`.
+Note that this means that if you want to use FreeRTOS in tickless mode you will need to either find another source of tick for `cellularPortGetTickTimeMs()` or put in a call that updates `gTickTimerRtosCount` when FreeRTOS resumes after a tickless period.

 One UART is also required and, to go with it, a single stream from one of the two DMA channels: see `cellular_cfg_hw_platform_specific.h` in the `cfg` directory for the defaults if nothing else is specified.